deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 `minimize() <https://lmfit-py.readthedocs.io/en/latest/fitting.html#lmfit.minimizer.minimize>`_
 function of the
 `Minimizer <https://lmfit-py.readthedocs.io/en/latest/fitting.html#lmfit.minimizer.Minimizer>`_
-object exits, the parameters in the Simulator and SignalProcessor are updated with the best-fit parameters and the results of the least-squares analysis is returned as an
+instance exits, the parameters in the Simulator and SignalProcessor are updated with the best-fit parameters and the results of the least-squares analysis is returned as an
 `MinimizerResult <https://lmfit-py.readthedocs.io/en/latest/fitting.html#lmfit.minimizer.MinimizerResult>`_
-object containing the optimized parameters and several goodness-of-fit statistics.
+instance containing the optimized parameters and several goodness-of-fit statistics.

-Use the code below to create and initialize the ``Minimizer`` object, run the minimization, and print the
+Use the code below to create and initialize the ``Minimizer`` instance, run the minimization, and print the
 `MinimizerResult <https://lmfit-py.readthedocs.io/en/latest/fitting.html#lmfit.minimizer.MinimizerResult>`_.